nbanho/npi_effectiveness_predictors/README.md

-# npi_effectiveness_predictors
+# Estimating and explaining variation in the effectiveness of NPIs during the first COVID-19 wave

-Estimating and explaining variation in the effectiveness of NPIs during the first COVID-19 wave
+This repository contains data and code for reproducing the results in the paper "Estimating and explaining variation in the effectiveness of NPIs during the first COVID-19 wave"